IvicaPetrsoric/SpendingTracking/README.md

 # SpendingTracking
-A Sample app/Playground app which enables the creation of Bank Cards, adds multiple transactions per Card and allows filtering transactions based on a transaction category.
+A Sample/Playground app which enables the creation of Bank Cards, adds multiple transactions per Card and allows filtering transactions based on a transaction category.
 The app supports iPhone but also iPad with using size classes.

 # iPhone - Main
 At the start, the main screen shows empty because there are no Credit cards saved.